-the pair of plate glass panels cut with stylised lightening, rain and abstract forms,
+the pair of plate glass panels cut with stylised lightning, rain and abstract forms,

 Annie Helen Nairn Monro was born on 16th December 1901 in Calcutta.
 Within a couple of years the family had returned to their native Scotland.
 After school and an Arts degree at Edinburgh University she went on to Edinburgh College of Art, where she specialized in wood engraving.
 She received her Diploma in 1927.